Wage Calculator

 Should you pay HECS off early?

-You can make voluntary repayments to your HECS-HELP debt at any time via the ATO online services or myGov.
-These reduce your principal immediately and will lower your compulsory repayment amount in future years.
+You can make voluntary repayments at any time via ATO online services or myGov.
+They reduce your principal immediately and lower your compulsory repayment amounts in future years.

 Pay off HECS early if…